alifiyah29/SyncroVerse/README.md

-# CollabConnect - Real-Time Collaborative Workspace
+# SyncroVerse - Real-Time Collaborative Workspace

 ## Project Overview
 **CollabConnect** is a real-time collaborative platform designed to allow multiple users to simultaneously edit shared documents with minimal latency.
 It supports real-time chat, role-based permissions, secure Google OAuth-based authentication, document versioning, and autosave functionalities.
 CollabConnect is designed for collaborative workflows, offering an intuitive interface with responsive layouts for document management and communication.